The Vancouver Comic and Toy Show is a trade show featuring collectible toys, superhero memorabilia, comic books and other similar pop culture items.

 TIP #1: Walk around the show and make a list of all the potential items you have an interest in purchasing before buying any.
 They may be available from more than one vendor and then you can compare the prices between the two and buy the less expensive one.

-TIP #2: Don’t be afraid to barter.
-This show is more of a market-style set up so if you can find the person in charge of the table they will likely negotiate the price, especially if you are buying more than one item from them.
+TIP #3: Don’t be afraid to barter.
+If you can find the person in charge of the table they will often negotiate the price, especially if you are buying more than one item from them.

-For more information about the Vancouver Comic and Toy Show see the Canadian Comics website.
+For more information about the Vancouver Comic and Toy Show‘s website.

 For a list of other events at other times of the year, check out our Festivals & Events Calendar.